 The student and the College are both responsible for returning unearned federal financial aid to the federal government.
-The College returns funds on the student's behalf to the appropriate federal programs and subsequently bills the student for any
+The College returns funds on the student's behalf to the appropriate federal programs and subsequently bills the student for any balances owed back to the College as a result of the R2T4 calculation.
+The student is responsible for any outstanding balance.

 If a student never begins attendance, the College returns all disbursed aid to the respective aid programs.
 The student is notified by either email or mail after the R2T4 calculation is finalized.